 Getting a new job can alleviate this feeling of stagnation.

-If you’re wondering if you should leave your job, think about how you feel when people ask, “What do you do for work?”
+If you’re wondering when to change jobs, think about how you feel when people ask, “What do you do for work?”

 You're Having Petty Fights With Your Roommate or Significant Other